descholar-ceo/opportunity-feed/README.md

 ### Usage
 - To start the development server: `yarn start` => this should launch the app in your default browser, otherwise access the app on `localhost:3000`

-## Contributions
-> How should I contribute? //Specify steps to follow inorder to contribute to this project, if it is allowed.

 ## Acknowledgement (s)
 - [Torre](https://torre.co)